matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 SHA-256 has been chosen as it is [currently used elsewhere](https://matrix.org/docs/spec/server_server/r0.1.2#adding-hashes-and-signatures-to-outgoing-events) in the Matrix protocol.
+Additionally a hardcoded salt (“matrix” or something) must be prepended to the data before hashing in order to serve as a weak defense against existing rainbow tables.
 As time goes on, this algorithm may be changed provided a spec bump is performed.
 Then, clients making a request to `/lookup` must use the hashing algorithm defined in whichever version of the CS spec they and the IS have agreed to speaking.

 No parameter changes will be made to /bind, but identity services should keep a hashed value for each address it knows about in order to process lookups